Ritambhara

 Ritambhara (ऋतंभरा) is the fashion carnival of Antaragni, the annual cultural fest of the Indian Institute of Technology Kanpur held in the month of October.
-It is a three-day-long event, attracting participation from more than 100 colleges across the country.
-Ritambhara has witnessed judges like Nawazuddin Siddiqui, Kunal Kapoor, Kanika Kapur, Arnela Zekovic, Simran Kaur Mundi, Bidita Bag, Noyonita Lodh, Shilpa Singh.
-Started in 1964, by a group of enthusiastic IITians, Ritambhara, now in its 53rd edition serves as a platform for designers and models alike to showcase their talents and skills through several themed competitive events.
-It is a non-profit event run solely by the students of IIT Kanpur.
-It was initially small and was funded entirely by the Student Gymkhana of IIT Kanpur.But with time it acquired fame in the world of fashion and today the budget is raised through sponsorship.
-Over the years, Ritambhara has also attracted considerable media attention and numerous well-known sponsors.
+It is a four-day-long event, attracting participation from more than 100 colleges across the country.

+Ritambhara has featured judges including Nawazuddin Siddiqui, Kunal Kapoor, Kanika Kapur, Arnela Zekovic, Simran Kaur Mundi, Bidita Bag, Noyonita Lodh, Shilpa Singh.
+Established in 1964 by a group of IIT Kanpur students, Ritambhara, now in its 53rd edition, provides a platform for designers and models to showcase their talents through various themed competitive events.
+It is a non-profit event organized entirely by IIT Kanpur students.
+Initially, the event was small and funded solely by the Student Gymkhana of IIT Kanpur.
+Over time, it gained recognition in the fashion world, with its budget now supported through sponsorship.
+Ritambhara has also garnered significant media attention and numerous well-known sponsors.